 The uniqueness of And so It Happened resides in its message.
 The talk surrounding HIV/AIDS usually focuses on people’s difficulties and tragedies, but as one of my subjects said: “Normalizing this condition makes a huge difference.
 If we don’t end the stigma, we can’t end this epidemic.”
 Or, in the words of another subject: ”The most interesting thing about PrEP is the fact that it allows people who are HIV-negative to take concrete action to protect themselves.”

-It seemed the burden, and sole responsibility for containing the spread of HIV has fallen on those of us living with the virus for too long.
+It seemed the burden and sole responsibility for containing the spread of HIV has fallen on those of us living with the virus for too long.
 We have been viewed as little more than vectors of disease and a problem that must be managed.
 Clearly, with 50,000 new infections each year in the US, this approach has not worked.
 PrEP changes that.”
-This is the kind of messages we need now and what my project is about.
+This is the kind of message we need now and what my project is about.

 - Visit the photographer’s website: www.fdibenedetto.com.